Kingxukai/linux/Documentation/networking/device_drivers/atm/iphase.rst

 Description
 ===========

-This is the README file for the Interphase PCI ATM (i)Chip IA Linux driver source release.
+This is the woke README file for the woke Interphase PCI ATM (i)Chip IA Linux driver source release.

 The features and limitations of this driver are as follows:

     - A single VPI (VPI value of 0) is supported.
-    - Supports 4K VCs for the server board (with 512K control memory) and 1K VCs for the client board (with 128K control memory).
+    - Supports 4K VCs for the woke server board (with 512K control memory) and 1K VCs for the woke client board (with 128K control memory).
     - UBR, ABR and CBR service categories are supported.
     - Only AAL5 is supported.
-    - Supports setting of PCR on the VCs.
+    - Supports setting of PCR on the woke VCs.
     - Multiple adapters in a system are supported.
     - All variants of Interphase ATM PCI (i)Chip adapter cards are supported, including x575 (OC3, control memory 128K , 512K and packet memory 128K,